 Nestled in North Hills is Vita Vite Midtown, a cozy spot with a classy-meets-rustic sensibility.
 Savor internationally-curated wines, craft beers and small bites at this two-story wine bar that moonlights as an art gallery.
 On the main floor, plush armchairs and comfy couches are nestled around a crackling fireplace and create the perfect setting to enjoy a night out.

-For a gorgeous view of Coastal Credit Union Midtown Park, head up to the mezzanine level where the outdoor patio (plus a 360-degree bar with beautiful tile and wood accents) awaits.
+For a view of the regular events going on at Coastal Credit Union Midtown Park below, head up to the mezzanine level where the outdoor patio (plus a 360-degree bar with beautiful tile and wood accents) awaits.
 Perusing the curated collection of Southern art from local artisans and vendors throughout this welcoming space is also a must.

 A post shared by North Hills (@visitnorthhills) on